What to Know

 The Super Bowl champs are two weeks away from officially beginning their title defense and fans wanting to get an early glimpse of the Philadelphia Eagles during training camp this year will need a ticket.

-The Eagles are opening up a couple of their training camp practices at Lincoln Financial Field to the public but, for the first time, you must reserve your ticket ahead of time if you want to get an up-close sneak peek of the newest draft picks and stars like Carson Wentz and Malcolm Jenkins.
+The Eagles are opening up a couple of their training camp practices at Lincoln Financial Field to the public but, for the first time, you must have reserved your ticket ahead of time if you want to get an up-close sneak peek of the newest draft picks and stars like Carson Wentz and Malcolm Jenkins.

 The open public practices at the Linc are Sunday, Aug.
 5 at 7 p.m.
 (Military Appreciation Night) and Saturday, Aug.
 11 at 10 a.m.
 (Family Day).
 Besides seeing the Doug Pederson’s team in person, there will be plenty of freebies including alumni autographs, face painting and parking, the Eagles said.